IntelLabs/t2sp/README.md

 # Next releases

-+ SGEMM performance test that works across Arria 10 FPGA, GEN 9.5 GPU, and GEN 12 GPU with high and portable performance.
-Aim to open by the end of October, 2021.
++ Performance tests for SGEMM, 2-D convolution, and Capsule convolution that work across Arria 10 FPGA and GEN 9.5 GPU with high and portable performance.
+Aim to open in November, 2021.

-  This will be our first test that builds a hardware systolic array on an FPGA and a software systolic array on a GPU with high performance in a single specification.
+  This will be our first suite where each test, written in a single specification, builds a hardware systolic array on an FPGA and a software systolic array on a GPU with high performance.

-+ Other portable performance tests, including 2-D convolution, Capsule convolution, and PairHMM, are aimed to open in November, 2021.
++ Performance test for PairHMM is to open in December, 2021.

 + Support for Stratix 10 FPGA will be released afterwards (The current release works for S10 as well, but lacks some critical optimizations for it).